Yejashi/obsidianNotes/Research/My Papers/Compiler Paper 2025 PACT/RAJA vs Native - HIP.md

 In the Native variant, the compiler recognizes this recurrence and implements store-to-load forwarding: the value stored at iteration $i$ is kept in a register and forwarded directly to the load at iteration $i+1$, avoiding a round-trip to memory.
 This is reflected in the IR by the presence of PHI nodes that carry the recurrent value across loop iterations.

+The RAJA variant disrupts this pattern.
+RAJA's lambda-based loop body creates an abstraction boundary that, even after inlining, prevents the compiler from recognizing the cross-iteration dependency.
+The result is visible in Figure W: RAJA has 12.7% more load instructions (proportionally) and 2.9% fewer stores, consistent with a pattern where recurrent values are reloaded from memory rather than forwarded through registers.